67hit/cournot-market/README.md

-Animation duration can be set by setting the `animDuration` parameter.
+Animation duration can be set by setting the `animDuration` parameter at the beginning of the `<script>`.